Andros, The Bahamas: Birds

-Most resident bird species of the Bahamas are believed to have come northward from the West Indies, as winds and sea currents favour migration from the south and southeast.
+Most resident bird species of The Bahamas are believed to have come northward from the West Indies, as winds and sea currents favour migration from the south and southeast.
 Some 225 species are known in the islands.
 Andros, with its vast undeveloped land, is home to many of them.

 The Bahama oriole is unique to Andros Island.
 Critically endangered, it has an estimated remaining population of as few as several hundred.
 The great lizard cuckoo is found only on Andros, New Providence, and Eleuthera.
-The rare Kirtland's warbler—an estimated 600 remain—was first seen on the island in 1879 and some individuals winter on Andros.
+The rare Kirtland's warbler — an estimated 600 remain — was first seen on the island in 1879 and some individuals winter on Andros.
 The endangered migratory Atlantic subspecies of the piping plover favours the rocky shores and sandy beaches of Andros.
 Other rare and uncommon birds found in the Andros environ include the Bahama yellowthroat, Bahama woodstar, Bahama swallow, West Indian whistling duck and Key West quail dove.

-Other birds found on Andros include the loggerhead kingbird, La Sagra's flycatcher, Cuban pewee, Bahama mockingbird, red-legged thrush, thick-billed vireo, black-whiskered vireo, olive-capped warbler, Greater Antillean bullfinch, black-faced grassquit, melodious grassquit, least grebe, olivaceous cormorant, American flamingo, Bahama pintail, osprey, American kestrel, sooty tern, roseate tern, noddy tern, white-crowned pigeon, zenaida dove, Caribbean dove, smooth-billed ani and Cuban emerald hummingbird.

 Orchids

 More than 50 species of wild orchids thrive in the more than 104 km2 of subtropical forests and the swamps of Andros.
 Many are endemic, including three native species of the climbing orchid Vanilla.
 Commercial flower collectors have been known to set fire to the pineland coppices to collect the sharp-petalled bletias (Bletia purpurea) that flourish in ashy soil.
-The orchid genus Epidendrum has nine species endemic to the Bahamas, all of which can be found on Andros.
+The orchid genus Epidendrum has nine species endemic to The Bahamas, all of which can be found on Andros.

 Legendary creatures

 According to local lore, two mythical creatures are endemic to Andros: the Lusca and the Chickcharney (also spelled "Chickcharnie".)
-The Lusca, half-octopus, half-shark and gigantic, supposedly swallows whole boats.
+The Lusca, a gigantic half-octopus, half-shark, supposedly swallows whole boats.
 The Chickcharney, furry and feathered and 3 ft tall, has one red eye and three-toed claws.

-A man from Oregon believes that the legend of the chickcharney is based on the prehistoric barn owl Tyto pollens, although remains have never been found on Andros and the youngest fossil bones are from a layer before the arrival of the first humans, the Lucayans.
+It has been suggested to be based on the prehistoric barn owl Tyto pollens, although remains have never been found on Andros and the youngest fossil bones are from a layer before the arrival of the first humans, the Lucayans.